 Or the tempestuous Italians?
 Too much tomato sauce, peppers, eggplant and paprika?

 And how about the Mexicans and their world famous siestas?
-Too much salsa, jalapenos, habaneros, etc.?
+Too much salsa, jalapenos, habaneros, chilies, tomatoes, guacamole, etc.?
+Everything they eat seems to have either peppers or tomatoes in it.

 What we aren’t saying is that you shouldn’t eat nightshades for the rest of your life.
 After being away from them for a good long while, having a pizza or pasta with tomato sauce, or favorite Mexican food with chili peppers is perfectly fine.
 However, watch yourself closely after eating them.
 And see if you have any of the aforementioned symptoms.
 If not, you haven’t hit your threshold.